jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 Right now, our tickets are not ordered, unless you click on the column header to sort them manually.
 We want to change that as we want to have the most urgent tickets on top of the list.

-First, head to the `TicketRepository.java` file in the back end part of your application and add the following method:
+First, head to the <walkthrough-editor-open-file filePath="BugTrackerJHipster/src/main/java/com/mycompany/bugtracker/repository/TicketRepository.java" text="TicketRepository.java"></walkthrough-editor-open-file> file in the back end part of your application and add the following method:

 ```Java
 Page<Ticket> findAllByOrderByDueDateAsc(Pageable pageable);